 For an easy way to boost your veggie quota, squeeze an extra serving or two into side dishes, salads, sandwiches, and sandwiches.

-Vegetable consumption is associated with greater weight loss and a lower risk of obesity.
-A higher intake of fiber from foods such as vegetables is also associated with a lower intake of calories.
+Vegetable consumption is associated with more significant weight loss and a lower risk of obesity.
+A higher fiber intake from foods such as vegetables is also associated with a lower intake of calories.